immutant/immutant.org/news/2011-11-01-announcing.md

 tags: [ announcement, first, beginning ]
 ---

-# Introducing Immutant

-So we should probably officially announce the Immutant project.
-Immutant is going to be for Clojure what TorqueBox is for
-Ruby: a true, enterprise-grade application server, encapsulating the robust services provided by JBoss AS7 within intuitive Clojure API's.
+The time has come for us to officially announce the Immutant project.
+Immutant is going to be for [Clojure] what [TorqueBox] is for [Ruby][Ruby]: a true, enterprise-grade application server, encapsulating the robust services provided by JBoss AS7 within intuitive Clojure API's.

 Further, Immutant has inspired us to attempt to achieve a sort of